Near Vermillion in Union County, South Dakota — The American Midwest (Upper Plains)

 Education was a key interest with early legislators.
 Vermillion , eight miles west of here on Highway 50, exhibits that in the University of South Dakota.
 Vermillion was designated at the site for the territorial university in 1862, although the institution (then called University of Dakota) did not begin classes until 1882, with 35 students.
 When South Dakota entered the union in 1889, Vermillion found itself the proud home of the University of South Dakota.

 Other nearby markers.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 The Great Missouri River (about 300 feet away, measured in a direct line); First Rural Electric Cooperative (approx. 2 miles away); Bruyer Church (approx. 3.2 miles away); St. Mary's Catholic Church (approx. 4.6 miles away); Giants in the Earth Country (approx. 5.1 miles away); St. Paul Lutheran Church (approx. 5.3 miles away); Fort Brule (approx. 6 miles away); Richland Methodist Episcopal Church (approx. 6.9 miles away).
 Touch for a list and map of all markers in Vermillion.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 23, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 331 times since then and 39 times this year.
+It was originally submitted on February 23, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 366 times since then and 14 times this year.
 Last updated on March 3, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota.
 Photos: 1, 2, 3, 4. submitted on February 23, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.